JM-Addington/PGBackup/readme.md

 ever touch the disk.** The backup is piped to gzip, then to gpg, then to the mounted volume.

 PGPKey needs to be an actual, public, PGP key.
 Everything will be encrypted with this key.

+`POSTBACKUPSCRIPT` is optional.
+If set, the script will be run after the backup completes __successfully__.
+The first and only argument to the script will be the full path to the backup file.
+A sample script is included in the `scripts` directory.
+- You can add your own scripts to the `scripts` directory and mount them to the container at `/scripts` to use them.

 ## Docker Compose
 Edit your docker-compose file to create a service for each database backup configuration you